 During this Medicare Advantage Enrollment Period, you can also make changes to your Part D coverage.
 Some Medicare Advantage plans include prescription drug coverage, so you will not have to have this additional coverage.
 However, if you are dropping your Medicare Advantage Prescription Drug (MAPD) plan and are enrolling in Original Medicare, adding a Part D plan might be essential.
 Part D ensures that you have coverage for your prescription drugs, so you don’t pay large out-of-pocket fees.

-Many seniors find that the combination of Original Medicare, a Medicare Supplement plan, and a Part D plan is the perfect combination for their needs.
-Depending on the Medicare Supplement plan you choose, often times, you can receive your medical services without paying a dime out-of-pocket.
+Many Medicare beneficiaries find that the combination of Original Medicare, a Medicare supplement plan, and a Part D plan is the perfect combination for their needs.
+Depending on the Medicare supplement plan you choose, often times, you can receive medical services without paying a dime out-of-pocket.

-In addition, if you decide to drop Medicare Advantage and sign up for Original Medicare and a Medicare Supplement plan, and you are outside of your Medigap Open Enrollment period, you will need to go through the underwriting process to get approved for a Medicare Supplement plan.
+In addition, if you decide to drop Medicare Advantage and sign up for Original Medicare and a Medicare Supplement plan, and you are outside of your Medicare Supplement Open Enrollment period, you will need to go through the underwriting process to get approved for a Medicare supplement plan.

 Nothing on this website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.